 The following policies establish the framework for the County’s overall capital asset planning and management.
 They provide guidance for current practices and a framework for evaluation of proposals for future projects.
 These policies also seek to improve Cook County’s financial stability by providing a consistent approach to long-term fiscal strategy.

 The appropriation of the capital budget is part of the annual budget process.
-The capital budget will be directly linked to, and flow from, the multi-year Capital Improvement Plan, the Long-Range Transportation Plan, and the annual Capital Equipment budget.
+The capital budget will be directly linked to, and flow from, the multi-year Capital Improvement Program, the Transportation and Highway Program, and the annual Capital Equipment Program .
 Modifications, however, may be necessary based on changes in the project scope, funding requirements, or other issues.

 CAPITAL IMPROVEMENT PLAN